-The Office of Career Services seeks to engage, educate and empower students.
+The Center for Career Development seeks to engage, educate and empower students.
 Our mission is to help students define a unique career and life vision, and then connect them in multi-dimensional, personalized ways to the resources, people, organizations and opportunities that will enable them to make their visions a reality.
 We don’t just prepare students for jobs; we prepare them for life after graduation.

 Who We Are

-- 94 percent reported having at least one work experience or internship during their time at Princeton.
+21.5 percent were employed full-time at nonprofit organizations or in service-based roles.
+98 percent reported having at least one internship or work experience during their time at Princeton.